Hours: 40 hours per week; evening and weekend work are a requirement of the post

 • Engage and inspire project participants to make positive lifestyle behaviour changes.
 More specifically, engage and support those who have been identified within the Plymouth Plan as partaking in negative lifestyle choices.

 • Undertake regular community visits to Active Through Football partners and identify best-practice.
 This includes observing their recruitment and celebration events, as well as their wider community-development work in practice.

 • Liaise with internal and external partners throughout the project, including national funders.

 • Develop a range of hyper-local networks and resident forum groups, ensuring that the project remains a collaborative approach between local people and project.

-• Support and deliver on practical sessions, these could include ad-hoc Higher Education lectures or other ACT Health Intervention programmes.
+• Support and deliver on other ACT practical sessions, these could include ad-hoc Higher Education lectures or other ACT Health Intervention programmes.

-• Work closely with other ACT Managers and staff in sharing good practice, ideas and attend and contribute to regular Trust meetings.
+• Work closely with other ACT staff in sharing good practice, ideas and attend and contribute to regular Trust meetings.
 Support with the delivery of CPD events to wider-Trust staff based on project learnings.

-• Complete office and administrative duties when required, ensuring General Data Protection Regulations and IT Policies are adhered to.
+• Ensure General Data Protection Regulations and IT Policies are adhered to.

 • Organise and support Special Events to assist in the promotion of the Trust’s activities, this may include occasional match day hosting of strategic partners on a corporate table.